chylex/Transparent-Twitch-Chat/README.md

-# Transparent Twitch Chat (work in progress)
+# Transparent Twitch Chat

 ![](https://repo.chylex.com/transparent-twitch-chat.png?)

 ## Features

-Transparent Twitch Chat is a user script that becomes active when you go into **Theater mode**.
+Transparent Twitch Chat is a user script that improves your PogChamp experience in the **Theater mode**.

-- Chat size and opacity are customizable
+- Chat size, location, and opacity are customizable
 - Individual badges can be turned off for clarity
+- Fixed chat scrollbar showing up with every new message
 - Username colors are brighter
-- Fixed chat scrollbar showing up with every new message

 ## How to Install